katsuhisamaruyama/jxplatform2/README.md

     builder.unbuild();

-#### Building a Java model of source code within an Eclipse project
+### Building a Java model of source code under the Eclipse workspace

 The following is the typical code for building a Java model of source code within an Eclipse project.